-The chemical stability of peptides is very dependent on amino acid composition and sequence.
-Lyophilized peptides are generally more stable than their counterparts in solution.
+The primary determinant for peptide/protein stability is the amino acid composition and sequence.
+In general, peptides/proteins supplied in a lyophilized format are more stable than their counterparts in solution.
 The following are potential degradation pathways for peptides:

 - Hydrolysis – This is generally a problem in peptides containing Asp (D) in the sequence, which is very susceptible to dehydration to form a cyclic imide intermediate.
 For example, in the presence of Asp-Pro (D-P) in the sequence, the acid catalyzed formation of cyclic imide intermediate can result in cleavage of the peptide chain.
 Similarly, in the presence of Asp-Gly (D-G) in the sequence, the cyclic intermediate can be hydrolyzed either into the original Asp form (harmless) or into potentially inactive iso-aspartate analog.
 Eventually, all of the aspartate form can be completely converted into the iso-aspartate analog.
 To a lesser extent, sequences containing Ser (S) can also form cyclic imide intermediate that can end up cleaving the peptide chain.